Conqueror (tank): Surviving vehicles

-In the United Kingdom, Conqueror tanks are displayed at The Tank Museum, Bovington, at the Land Warfare Hall of the Imperial War Museum Duxford and at the Defence Capability Centre in Shrivenham.
-Other tanks are in the collections of the Musée des Blindés in France, the Gunfire Museum in Brasschaat (a Mark 2) and the Kubinka Tank Museum, Russia.
+In the United Kingdom, Conqueror tanks are displayed at The Tank Museum, Bovington, (with another in use as a gate guardian across the road outside Stanley Barracks), at the Land Warfare Hall of the Imperial War Museum Duxford and at the Defence Capability Centre in Shrivenham.
+Other tanks are in the collections of the Musée des Blindés in France, the Gunfire Museum in Brasschaat, Belgium (a Mark 2), the Kubinka Tank Museum, Russia, and the Royal Tank Museum, Amman, Jordan.
 One is privately owned in the United States as part of the Littlefield Collection and another is in use as a gate guardian outside the Royal Tank Regiment Officers' Mess, which was restored by 2nd Royal Tank Regiment Light Aid Detachment (REME) in 2009, having previously been in a deteriorating state at Castlemartin Ranges (where it had previously been the guardian "Romulus" before being replaced by a German Leopard MBT).

 There are also two MkII ARVs at the Military History Museum on the Isle of Wight in an unrestored condition.
 A MkII ARV is held by the REME Museum of Technology, although it is not on display.
 There was formerly a Conqueror gate guardian at Base Vehicle Depot Ludgershall – informally known as "William".
 It is now part of the Isle of Wight Military Museum.

 A Conqueror ARV remained in service at the Amphibious Experimental Establishment AXE, at Instow in North Devon, UK.
 It was used for beach tank recovery practice.

 At least one Conqueror exists in poor condition on the grounds of Kirkcudbright Training Area in Scotland, where it was used as a gunnery target.

 A number of Conquerors remain on the Haltern Training area in Germany.